-The terms and conditions shall be governed and construed in accordance with the laws of England and Wales and any dispute arising in relation to the Planning Portal whether on contract or in tort or otherwise shall be subject to the non-exclusive jurisdiction of the English courts.
+The Terms and Conditions shall be governed and construed in accordance with the laws of England and Wales and any dispute arising in relation to the Planning Portal, whether on contract, in tort or otherwise shall be subject to the non-exclusive jurisdiction of the English courts.

 Headings in these Terms and Conditions are for convenience only and will have no legal meaning or effect.

-This website (including all content provided within it) is not a definitive source of legal information.
-If you are in any doubt you should contact your local planning authority before undertaking any work.
+This website (including all content provided within it) is not a definitive source of information.
+If you are in any doubt you should contact your Local Authority before undertaking any work.